Dogs and other animals

 Unlike Acts and regulations, these codes aren’t legally binding on you.
 But if you haven’t met a code’s minimum standards for caring for your animals, this will be evidence against you if you’re charged under the Animal Welfare Act with failing to provide proper care.

-How the animal welfare laws are enforced
+How are animal welfare laws enforced?

 Poor treatment of an animal can lead to criminal charges.
-For example, SPCA inspectors bring criminal prosecutions for:
+For example, SPCA inspectors can bring criminal prosecutions for: